Manoj Kumar Gupta

-Manoj Kumar Gupta (born 9 October 1964) is an Indian judge, currently serving on the Allahabad High Court, in the state of Uttar Pradesh.
+Manoj Kumar Gupta (born 9 October 1964) is an Indian jurist, who is currently serving as the Chief Justice of Uttarakhand High Court.
+He previously served as a judge of the Allahabad High Court, in the state of Uttar Pradesh where he also served as Acting Chief Justice in 2023.

-Life
+Life and career

 Manoj Kumar graduated in Law from Lucknow University in 1987.
-He enrolled as an Advocate on Dec 06, 1987.
-He was elevated to Additional Judge of Allahabad High Court on Apr 12, 2013.
-He took oath as Permanent Judge on Apr 10, 2015.
+He enrolled as an Advocate on 6 December 1987.

+He was elevated as Additional Judge of Allahabad High Court on 12 April 2013 and was confirmed as Permanent Judge on 10 April 2015.
+He was appointed as Acting Chief Justice of Allahabad High Court in 2023 upon the retirement of the then chief justice Pritinker Diwaker and served as such till appointment of Arun Bhansali as new permanent chief justice.